-Groundwater samples will be collected using serial and final sampling methods.
-Serial samples will be collected until water stabilization requirements in the Permit and the EPA Compliance Certification are met, after which the final sample for analysis will be collected.
+Groundwater samples will be collected using field parameter measurements and final sampling methods.
+Field parameter measurements are collected until water stabilization requirements in the Permit are met, after which the final sample for analysis will be collected.
 Final samples will be analyzed for the DMP analytical suite.
-Final and serial samples are taken and analyzed in accordance with WP 02-EM1010, Field Parameter Measurements and Final Sample Collection.
+Final and field parameter measurements are taken and analyzed in accordance with WP 02-EM1010, Field Parameter Measurements and Final Sample Collection.